 - Our Dark Web Monitoring feature immediately notifies employees when their credentials become exposed on the dark web so they can quickly change the password and minimize the hackers’ window of opportunity.

-- With Password Generator, employees can easily generate unique, complex, random passwords, whether they’re creating new logins or replacing compromised ones.
+- With the Password Generator, employees can easily generate unique, complex, random passwords, whether they’re creating new logins or replacing compromised ones.

 - Thanks to our Password Health feature, admins can identify risky employees with poor password habits and engage them in best practices.